Sisters of Charity of Saint Vincent de Paul (Halifax): History

 In 1866 victims of cholera were landed from an immigrant ship on McNab's Island in the harbour and when the Archbishop asked for helpers, all the Sisters volunteered.
 He chose three.
 That summer the increase in the number of orphans led to expansion of facilities.
 By September 1873, the Sisters moved into the newly built Motherhouse named Mount Saint Vincent, just outside Halifax.

 Sisters from the order first came to Boston, Massachusetts, in August 1887, called to staff a new school for girls at St. Patrick’s Parish in Roxbury.

 In 1873, the order founded Mount St. Vincent Academy in Halifax, Nova Scotia.
 Mount Saint Vincent received its college charter in 1925.
-It became Mount Saint Vincent University.
-A long tradition ended in 2006 when Sister Sheilagh Martin, a chemistry professor, retired as the last member of the congregation to teach there.
+It became Mount Saint Vincent University in 1966.
+A long tradition ended in 2006 when Sister Sheilagh Martin, a biology professor, retired as the last member of the congregation to teach there.

 On April 30, 1880, Leo XIII issued a document removing from the Archbishop of Halifax "any jurisdiction" he had held over the Sisters of Charity, and placing the Congregation under the Pope's immediate control.

 In 1900, the Sisters of Saint Martha developed as a separate, sister congregation.

 They came to British Columbia in 1923, founding Seton Academy, Vancouver (1923), Our Lady of Perpetual Help Convent, Ladysmith (1923); St. Joseph's Convent, Vancouver (1924); Our Lady of Sorrows Convent, Vancouver (1926); Our Lady's Convent, Point Grey (1927); Kootenay Indian Residential School, Cranbrook (1936); Immaculate Conception Convent, Kelowna (1938); Sacred Heart Convent, Kimberley (1938).

-The Shubenacadie Indian Residential School operated as part of Canadian Indian residential school system in Shubenacadie, Nova Scotia.
-The Sisters of Charity staffed the school from 1929 to 1967.
-Initially intended to provide education for orphans or neglected children on Maritime reserves, just before it opened, Duncan Campbell Scott of Canada's Department of Indian and Northern Affairs, expanded its mandate to be an option to the small day schools.
-For the first two decades of the institutions existence it was underfunded by the government, leading to malnutrition.
-The school was overcrowded and focused on agricultural education. children were discouraged from speaking their native language in a policy to encourage assimulation.
-The Sisters have apologized for their role in the school.